-- Filter power to the analog power planes.
-It is recommended to connect capacitors, with good high frequency characteristics, between the power and ground lines, placing $0.1\mu$ F and optionally, if needed 10pF capacitors as close as possible to the ST7 power supply pins and a 1 to $10\mu$ F capacitor close to the power source (see Figure 113). - The analog and digital power supplies should be connected in a star nework.
+- digital ground plane via a single point on the PCB. - Filter power to the analog power planes.
+It is recommended to connect capacitors, with good high frequency characteristics, between the power and ground lines, placing 0.1μF and optionally, if needed 10pF capacitors as close as possible to the ST7 power supply pins and a 1 to 10μF capacitor close to the power source (see Figure 105). - The analog and digital power supplies should be connected in a star nework.
 Do not use a resistor, as VAREF is used as a reference voltage by the A/D converter and any resistance would cause a voltage drop and a loss of accuracy. - Properly place components and route the signal traces on the PCB to shield the analog inputs.
 Analog signals paths should run over the analog ground plane and be as short as possible.
 Isolate analog signals from digital signals that may switch while the analog inputs are being sampled by the A/D converter.
 Do not toggle digital outputs on the same I/O port as the A/D input being converted.